Texas State Bobcats football: Franchione's return (2011–2015)

 Following Brad Wright's dismissal, Texas State University engaged Parker Executive Search to help them find their next head football coach.
-Finalists included former Colorado head coach Dan Hawkins, Oklahoma co-defensive coordinator Bobby Jack Wright, former Minnesota head coach Tim Brewster, and Dennis Franchione.
+Finalists included former Colorado head coach Dan Hawkins, Oklahoma co-defensive coordinator Bobby Jack Wright, former Minnesota head coach Tim Brewster, Houston head coach Willie Fritz, and Dennis Franchione.

 On January 7, 2011, Franchione was named head coach of Texas State's football program and signed a five-year contract valued at $350,000 per year.
 This was Franchione's second tenure with Texas State, having previously coached at what was then Southwest Texas State in 1990 and 1991.
 His second tenure at Texas State was slightly less successful, as he led Texas State into Football Bowl Subdivision level football in 2012, joining the Western Athletic Conference.
 Texas State then negotiated membership in the more stable Sun Belt Conference beginning in 2013, after the WAC stopped sponsoring football.
 Franchione retired from coaching following the 2015 season.
 His second tenure with the Bobcats produced a 26–34 record.